Scattering rigidity for analytic metrics: Analyticity of the kernel of the Normal Operator away from the diagonal.

 Write $\Omega' = e^{H_G^{\omega_I}} \Omega \subseteq \Lambda$.
 There is a constant $C_0 > 0$ such that, for every $N,k \in \R$, there is a constant $C > 0$ such that for all $h$ small enough and every $u \in H^{-N}(\mathcal{M})$ we have

 \end{lemma} Here the constant $C_0$ can be made arbitrarily small taking $G$ arbitrarily small, but we will not need this.
-Actually, this growth may only come from small frequencies.
-If we assumed that $G\geq \delta \log(2+|\alpha|)$ on a neighbourhood of $\Omega$, that $G$ is of size $\mathcal{O}(\delta)$ as a symbol and $\delta$ small enough, we could replace $C_0$ by $0$.
+Actually, this growth only comes from small frequencies.

-\begin{proof} We can assume that $u$ is real-analytic, as the general result then follows by an approximation argument using Fatou's lemma.
+\begin{proof} We can assume that $u$ is real-analytic, as the general result then follows by an approximation argument.
+Indeed, using for instance the eigenfunctions of the Lapalce operator associated to a real-analytic metric, one can produce a sequence $(u_n)_{n \geq 0}$ of real-analytic functions converging to $u$ in $H^{-N}(\mathcal{M})$.
+Then if each $u_n$ satisfies \eqref{eq:controle_distribution} (with constants $C$ and $C_0$ that does not depend on $u_n$), it follows from Fatou's lemma that $u$ also satisfies \eqref{eq:controle_distribution} since $(T_\Lambda u_n)_{n \geq 0}$ converges pointwise to $T_\Lambda u$.
 Without loss of generality, we may also assume that $N$ is a positive integer.

 Denote by $K_{TS}$ the kernel of $TS$ and its holomorphic extension.
 Recall that $T_{\Lambda}u=(Tu)_{|\Lambda}$ where $Tu$ is considered as a function on $(T^*\mc{M})_\eps$ by holomorphic extension.
 Then, since $u$ is real-analytic, $Tu$ decays exponentially fast, and we can use the formula